 Can I get pension loans with bad credit?

-These days lenders are more understanding of subpar circumstances including bad credit.
-As a result, you may still be able to access the finance you need.
+These days, lenders are more understanding of subpar circumstances including bad credit.
+As a result, you may still be able to access the bad credit loans you need.

 In short, while lenders may still assess your credit, it will simply be one part of the process.
 They’ll look at your income and expenses too in order to determine what might be affordable for you.